vanikanoria/portfolio/README.md

 ## AI-Powered Venture Sourcing: Recommender for Category-Defining Repositories

 **Objective:**
-- Build an intelligent system to **identify open-source GitHub repositories with the potential to become category-defining companies**, enabling investors and scouts to spot emerging winners early.
+- Prioritize GitHub repositories with the potential to become category-defining companies by combining interpretable signals with modern AI-driven recommendation pipelines.

 **Methods:**
-- Designed two complementary approaches:
+- Built two complementary approaches:
-  - **Retriever + LLM Reranker:** Created a **Category Defining Score (CDS)** using novelty, adoption velocity, commerciality, and community leadership; reranked by an LLM for enterprise readiness.
+  - **Retriever + LLM Reranker:** Developed a **Category Defining Score (CDS)** from novelty, adoption velocity, commerciality, and community leadership; reranked with an LLM using few-shot prompting on structured metadata.
-  - **Weakly-Supervised Neural Recommender:** Trained a neural network distilled from Crunchbase-funded repos, capturing non-linear interactions across features.
+  - **Weakly-Supervised Neural Recommender:** Trained a LightGBM teacher on Crunchbase-funded repos (weak labels), then distilled predictions into a student MLP capturing non-linear feature interactions.
-- Enriched data with:
+- Data enrichment included:
-  - **Embeddings & Novelty:** Repo descriptions embedded (MiniLM) and compared against incumbent centroids (e.g., Hugging Face, OpenAI).
+  - **Embeddings & Novelty:** MiniLM embeddings of repo descriptions/tags; novelty scored as distance from incumbent leaders (Hugging Face, OpenAI, Databricks).
-  - **Adoption Metrics:** Stars, forks, issues normalized by repo age.
+  - **Adoption Metrics:** Stars, forks, and issues normalized by repo age.
-  - **Commerciality:** LLM scoring from websites and metadata.
+  - **Commerciality:** LLM scoring (0–5) from websites, descriptions, and repo metadata.
-  - **Community Leadership:** Contributor activity and dependency graphs from Libraries.io.
+  - **Community Leadership:** Contributors and dependency graph signals from Libraries.io.
-- Fused results using **Reciprocal Rank Fusion (RRF)** to balance interpretability (retriever) and predictive power (neural model).
+- Combined both models with **Reciprocal Rank Fusion (RRF)**, balancing interpretability and predictive power.
-- Evaluated robustness with **bootstrap stability tests** and **feature ablation studies**.
+- Evaluated via **bootstrap resampling** (stability) and **feature ablations** (importance of each pillar).

+**Results:**
+- **Adoption velocity** and **novelty** were the strongest predictors; removing either reshuffled most of the top-20.
+- **Commercial intent** separated hobby repos from projects with company formation signals.
+- **Community leadership** had limited impact due to sparse dependency data, but is strategically important as graphs mature.
+- **Stability analysis:** Neural model showed Top-10 stability ≈ 0.62; CDS+LLM ≈ 0.28, making it better for exploratory picks.
+- **Hybrid modeling** outperformed single pipelines, with RRF balancing stability and discovery.

 **Product Work:**
 - Defined roadmap for an **interactive investor dashboard** with LLM-powered explanations of why a repo is high-potential.
-- Proposed **Data-as-a-Service API** exposing ranked lists and metadata for sourcing workflows.
 - Outlined next steps: **semi-supervised scaling, graph-based dependency modeling, and pairwise LLM judgments** for more nuanced comparisons.

-**Results:**
-- **Adoption velocity** and **novelty** emerged as the strongest predictors of category-defining potential.
-- **Commercial signals** distinguished hobby repos from company-forming efforts.
-- The **fusion model** produced robust and diverse rankings, with the neural model offering stability and the LLM reranker surfacing exploratory “dark horse” repos.
-- Demonstrated a framework that **balances conviction and discovery**, useful for VC sourcing and technology scouting.

-<a href="https://github.com/vanikanoria/Recommendation-System-Category-Defining-Repos" target="_blank">Link to Github Repository</a>

 <a id="multimodal-breast-cancer-classification"></a>